Pancreatitis diet recipes is a brand new category on this site and my hope is that you’ll find it to be helpful in your journey to better health.

 First you need to substitute ground chicken for the ground beef, NO fat cheese for the regular cheese and eliminate the butter.
 The second recipe needs substitutions and eliminations as well and I’m willing to bet you can figure out which ingredients need be switched and which need to be eliminated. 🙂

 Eventually there will be enough recipe variety to keep your diet as lively as possible and still be relatively safe.
 If you desire to put the food diary on the back burner for now (not advisable) and dive right in you can certainly do that.

 I say I don’t know how to cook but in all truth I am able to throw together some dishes that really are decent.
 The problem with my cooking style is I rarely follow a recipe.
 I simply put in a little of this, a little of that and somehow it comes up ediible!
 At least most of the time.
 So what I’m saying is that I’m a “dumper” not a Martha Stewart!

 As a result I’m going to have to do some cooking, actually write down what I use, how much and give directions.
 Some of my stuff is to die for while other food ideas not so much lol.

 If you like apple sauce I make chunky apple sauce that tastes like really good apple pie filling.

 If you happen to like beans I have an easy recipe anyone can master.

 If you can open a can of beans and dump them on a plate you can do this recipe!

-More recipes are coming soon and you’ll find some good eating right here at BeatingPancreatitis.Com 🙂
+More recipes are coming soon (real ones not funny videos) and you’ll find some good eating right here at BeatingPancreatitis.Com 🙂